1998 abduction of foreign engineers in Chechnya: Other suspects

 According to an article in Novaya Gazeta, the hostages were kidnapped and killed by the group led by the brothers Uvais and Ramzan Akhmadov.
 In March 2001, Russia announced capture of Ruslan Akhmadov, who a Kremlin spokesman said was a member of the gang suspected of executing the foreigners.

 Lawsuits

-In April 2002, the British government was forced to apologize to the widow of Rudi Petschi, over the way her husband's kidnap and murder had been handled.
-In June 2003, the families of three hostages sued for more than £1m in compensation from their former employers.
+In June 2003, the families of three hostages sued Granger Telecom for more than £1m.